Theatre Royal

 The last remaining theatre with its design intact by architect J.T.
 Robinson, employer and father-in-law of celebrated Victorian theatre architect Frank Matcham.

-Theatre Royal Margate
+Exterior of Theatre Royal Margate

 Address